sotw/hmDictUtils/README.md

 In network reachable environment:

 edict "word" | for consulting English dictionary.
->This is for Taiwanese or HK ppl
+>This is for Taiwanese or HK ppl\(And those who use Traditional Chinese as native language\)

 jdict "word" | for consulting Japanese dictionary.
+>This is for Everyone

 ##### Spark
 1. Need to accept space in **edict**